DeFiCh/defichain.com/content/white-paper.en.md

 ### Decentralized Wrapping of Tokens

 An important issue for DeFi is the ability to work with a variety of cryptoassets, directly, on-chain.
-While the transaction on the chain is done via the native DFI token, DeFiChain can use Bitcoin, Ethereum, ERC-20, or any other cryptoasset through wrapping.
+While the transaction on the chain is done via the native $DFI coin, DeFiChain can use Bitcoin, Ethereum, ERC-20, or any other cryptoasset through wrapping.

 Wrapping allows the utilization of any digital asset such that the underlying asset is maintained, but it can transact on a different blockchain.
 DeFiChain provides a decentralized wrapping mechanism which allows the owner of the crytpoasset to maintain pegging to the asset and utilize a trustless wrapping mechanism that does not rely on any third party as a guarantor of the wrapping or asset.
 The wrapped tokens can be easily exchanged for their original value on their respective blockchain.
 Creating a wrapped token on DeFiChain is a rewarded activity, such that there is incentive for cryptocurrency holders to create wrapped tokens on the DeFi network as a form of rewarded decentralized financial investment.